derrricks/CDA3100/README.md

 # Assignment 1 - Prime Tester:
   - Using the source code from the C program, assemble a matching MIPS assembly language program with the same functionality
-  - Expected to assemble the "Test for valid input" and "Perform prime test" sections of the source code
+  - Assembled the "Test for valid input" and "Perform prime test" sections of the source code

 # Assignment 2 - Statistical Calculator:
   - Using the source code from the C program, assemble a matching MIPS assembly language program with the same functionality
-  - Expected to assemble getMax, getMin, calcSum, and calcAverage functions
+  - Assembled getMax, getMin, calcSum, and calcAverage functions